DannnyzZ/CipherPurge/README.md

 ### ⚠️ Warning

-**Using OSFortify Safely:**
+**Using CipherPurge safely:**

-1. Knowledge is Key: Understand changes' impact on security and stability.

-2. Caution and Expertise: Modify with care, avoid vulnerabilities or data loss.

-3. Backup Always: Prioritize system backups to ensure recovery options.

-4. Authorized Access: Limit OSFortify access to knowledgeable personnel.

-5. Controlled Testing: Experiment in safe environments before implementing changes.

-6. Secure Scripts: Verify PowerShell scripts before execution.
+1. Data Irreversibility: Understand that CipherPurge permanently deletes and overwrites files.
+Once an operation is performed, it cannot be undone.
+Make sure you have backups or are absolutely certain about the files you select for processing.

+2. Data Loss: CipherPurge sanitizes files by clearing their content, randomizing data, zeroing it out, encrypting it, and moving it to the trash.
+This may result in complete data loss.
+Do not use this tool on files you intend to keep.

+3. Use with Caution: CipherPurge is designed for secure data destruction and not for general file management.
+Use it responsibly and only on files you explicitly intend to delete.

+4. Backup Important Data: Before using CipherPurge, back up any important or valuable data to ensure it is not accidentally deleted or overwritten.

+5. Contact Developer: If you have any doubts or need assistance, contact the developer for guidance.

-**Use OSFortify wisely to enhance security while minimizing risks.**
+**Use CipherPurge wisely to enhance data security while minimizing risks.**

 ## 🗺 Roadmap

 > - [X] ` Task 1: Multiple bug fixes`
-> - [X] ` Task 2: New features: tidy and colored output`
+> - [X] ` Task 2: Support for new extensions of files.`

-> - [ ] ` Incoming feature 1: Exporting results to PDF file`
+> - [ ] ` Incoming feature 1: New feature: sanitization of whole drives (internal or external memory)`
-> - [ ] ` Incoming feature 2: New services: HDMI, Mini-Jack, DVI, CD-DVD, CTRL+ALT+DEL on login prompt, Trivial File Transfer Protocol`
+> - [ ] ` Incoming feature 2: New feature: drag and drop`
-> - [ ] ` Incoming feature 3: One button evaluation of security state (Risk analysis)`
+> - [ ] ` Incoming feature 3: Support for more file extensions.`

 ---